NStanley0524/Breast_Cancer_Power_BI/README.md

 # Breast Cancer
-This dataset consists of a group of breast cancer patients in the United States of America, who had surgery to remove their tumour
+This project analyzes breast cancer mortality rates in USA using data visualization techniques in Power BI.
+The aim is to identify trends and patterns in mortality rates across sex, cancer stages and histology of patients.

 ### Project Overview
 Breast cancer is an ailment that keeps taking the lives of the population at large.
 It is also one of the most common types of cancer in women.
 It is estimated that **2.3 milllion** new cases of breast cancer are diagnosed every year globally.